walmik/timer.jquery/README.md

 bower install timer.jquery
 ```

 Alternatively you can [download][min] the jQuery timer plugin and host it relative to your HTML file.
-Then, in your web page:
+Once you have your preferred way to get jquery and the timer plugin, in your web page:

 ```html
 <script src="path/to/jquery.js"></script>